Thomas Latta: Intravenous infusion of saline

+Personal

+In November, 1825 Latta married Mary Millar, the daughter of a Canongate builder.
+They had four sons together: Thomas Allison Latta (1826-38), John Millar Latta (1828), Walter Buchanan Latta (1830-51), and Peter Anderson Latta (1833-40).
+His son Walter died in London in 1851 from tuberculosis and was buried in the graveyard of South Leith Parish Church.

-Latta was based at the Leith Dispensary and Humane Society at 17 Broad Wynd, the forerunners of Leith Hospital..
+Latta was based at the Leith Dispensary and Humane Society at 17 Broad Wynd, the forerunners of Leith Hospital.
 Having suffered from tuberculosis for several years, he died in 1833.
 His death certificate was signed by Dr James Scarth Combe.

-Personal

-In November, 1825 he married Mary Millar, the daughter of a Canongate builder.
-They had 4 sons together: Thomas Allison Latta (1826-38), John Millar Latta (1828), Walter Buchanan Latta (1830-51), and Peter Anderson Latta (1833-40).
-His son Walter died in London in 1851 from tuberculosis and was buried in the graveyard of South Leith Parish Church.
 His wife Mary died in 1873 and was buried near her son Walter.
 In her will she expressed a wish to be buried next to her husband and children, so it is likely Dr Thomas Latta is also buried there.
-There is no memorial.

 Thomas Latta also contributed publications on the subject of Arctic science, after having sailed as "surgeon and companion" with Captain William Scoresby on a whaling expedition, while still a medical student.